2023 Best Hospitality Management Bachelor's Degree Schools in North Carolina

 Full Hospitality Management at High Point University Report

 Johnson & Wales University - Charlotte ranked #6 on this year’s Best Hospitality Management Bachelor’s Degree Schools in North Carolina list.
-Located in the city of Charlotte, JWU Charlotte is a private not-for-profit school with a small student population.
+Located in the city of Charlotte, JWU Charlotte is a private not-for-profit college with a small student population.

 Hospitality majors at JWU Charlotte take out an average of $26,898 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $327, assuming that the borrower is on a 10-year repayment plan.